-The ultimate Stutz Bearcat and the best pre-war classic car entertainment value is now for sale.
-Previous owners / collectors / restorers Tom Batchelor, & "Val" Valentine - Page 16 Please inquire via email.
+The ultimate Stutz Bearcat Series K DH (detachable cylinder head) and, the best pre-war classic car entertainment value is now for sale.
+Previous owners / collectors / restorers Tom Batchelor, & "Val" Valentine - Page 16 Please inquire via email. link above.

 Please visit our other pre-war American Classic Automobile - Clark Gable's 1932 Packard 905 Twin Six (V-12) Coupe Roadster